iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Convex Hull, Convex Span.md

 As a **consequence** of the definition, A convex hull of the set $Q$ is also the smallest convex set that contain the set $Q$.

+**Remarks**

+When the set $Q$ is countable many points, its convex hull is simply the convex spans of all the vectors in the set.

 ---
 ### **Closed Under Convex Combinations**